glideapps/glide-data-grid/README.md

 # 👩‍💻 Demo and features

-Lots of fun examples are in our [Storybook](https://glideapps.github.io/glide-data-grid).
+Lots of fun examples can be found in the test-projects directory.

 You can also visit our [main site](https://grid.glideapps.com).